…is my Trumpet/Brass Studio

 Skype/North Carolina/Guest residencies combining my trumpet/brass teaching and my Alexander Technique teaching.

-It is nearly impossible for me to separate my musical teaching concepts from the principles of Alexander Technique: Awareness, Observation, Inhibition and Direction, as I’ve been studying AT since 1991 and have been incorporating these concepts since then.
+It is nearly impossible for me to separate my musical teaching concepts from the principles of Alexander Technique: Awareness, Observation, Inhibition and Direction, as I’ve been studying AT since 1991.

 I am a fully certified AT teacher from the ‘NC Teacher Training program of the Chesapeake Bay Alexander Studies’ run by Robin Gilmore with guest teachers.
 My training and lineage comes largely from the teachers of Marjorie Barstow School, a Nebraskan who studied directly with F.M.
-Alexander in the mid 1900’s.
+Alexander in tthe early 1930’s.

 ‘Thinking in Activity’, ‘Linking our Thinking to movement’ and applying AT to daily activities is the focus of this school’s teaching: an approach I find especially prescient and practical for usicians.

 In the world we are constantly in relation with ourselves and other people and objects.

 The Alexander Technique is a proven method of increasing efficiency and mobility in any activity.
 It presents a practical process by which one’s whole self, body and mind may be re-educated to restore, refresh and renew the innate reflexes and responses to life’s activities and challenges.
 The students learn to open up to themselves and their potential in every moment.